 Let's understand the dynamics of content marketing.
-You’re producing loads of different content and distributing them but you’ve failed to generate sales or add any relevant leads in your marketing funnel.
+You're producing loads of different content and distributing them but you've failed to generate sales or add any relevant leads in your marketing funnel.

 Understanding the WHY here is definitely important.
 If you're someone who:

 - doesn't have a clearly defined content strategy

 - has its marketing strategy focused on awareness and engagement and not on driving sales

 - is struggling to make content marketing an indispensable part of digital marketing

 If you are a content marketer, here are 6 reasons why you need these content marketing strategies to turn your campaigns into long-term success!

 Really Understand the Sales Funnel

 What is it that savvy B2B marketers who are actively involved in content marketing do differently that makes them succeed?
-Firstly, they produce content that’s customer-centric.
+Firstly, they produce content that's customer-centric.
 They research their target audience well, tap into their psyche, and understand their expectations from the brand.